 The restriction applies to everyone trying to enter Canada from then onwards except for:

 - Canadian citizens

 - Permanent residents

 Everyone who has resided in a country other than the U.S. for the past 14 days will be prevented from entering Canada.
-The exempt individuals mentioned above will have to self-isolate for a fortnight if they have been in a country other than the U.S. in the past 14 days.
+The exempt individuals mentioned above will have to self-isolate for a fortnight upon arrival.

 Many national and international airports have introduced new safety regulations to combat coronavirus.
 This includes screening passengers for COVID-19 symptoms.
 Arriving passengers should be aware that these checks are in place at the following locations: